slick/slick/src/sphinx/index.rst

 * PostgreSQL
 * SQLite

-Accessing other database systems is possible, with a reduced feature set.
+Accessing other databases is possible, with a reduced feature set.

 .. toctree::
    :maxdepth: 4

-   gettingstarted.rst
+   gettingstarted
+   session
+   ql
+   queryable
+   sql